-This edition was published by Putnam Juvenile on April 8, 2014 in paperback and has 352 pages.
+This urban fantasy is a paperback edition that was published by Putnam Juvenile on April 8, 2014 and has 352 pages.

 First in the Rebel Belle urban fantasy series for young adults and revolving around Harper Price in Pine Grove, Alabama.